kreauniv/comp308/_sources/piclang.rst.txt

     This section is named in honour of an amazing talk of the same title by Guy Steele, the co-creator of Scheme - `Growing a language, by Guy Steele
     <gal_>`_ (youtube link) given in 1998.
 It is a fantastic talk and a great
-    performance & delivery, that I much recommend to students.
+    performance & delivery, that I much recommend students watch and contemplate on.

 .. _gal: https://www.youtube.com/watch?v=_ahvzDzKdB0